How to copy a table from PDF to Excel: 8 methods explained

 8. Open the file, copy the required cells, and paste them into the Excel spreadsheet you're working on

-Note: This feature is not available with the free version of Adobe Acrobat Reader.
+Note: These two features are not available with the free version of Adobe Acrobat Reader.
 You must purchase a license or subscribe to Adobe Acrobat Pro to access it.

 Let's face it, sometimes, you just need to copy a table from a PDF to Excel.
 No bells and whistles — you just need a straightforward solution.